DevCycleHQ/devcycle-docs/docs/best-practices/edgedb-and-edge-flags/import-from-anywhere.md

 And now, we can send that data to DevCycle.
 Choose DevCycle as the followup action to the SalesForce trigger.

 :::info
-If you do not see DevCycle in the app list, please contact product@devcycle.com to ensure you are added to the list.
+If you do not see DevCycle in the app list, please contact product@devcycle.com to ensure you are added to the list. or get access to the DevCycle Zapier integration by clicking this [link](https://zapier.com/developer/public-invite/155201/2a42e1bf3abaca344a431113f3390355/).
 :::

 ![Choose devcycle app](/sept_6_2022_zapier_guide_5.png)